Hellbovine

 4A) Click "Components" from the left menu, then expand the "Remoting and Privacy" tree and also expand "Cloud Files API" so that you can now uncheck "OneDrive".

 Note: This is the only tweak in all my guides that require a paid NTLite license, while everything else works 100% on the free edition.
 However, a license is worth it, because it gives you much more power to do additional component removals and such, if desired.
-You will also be supporting the tremendous amount of work that has gone into the NTLite program, as well as indirectly supporting the volunteers here, since the community and the tool grow in relation to each other.
+You will also be supporting the tremendous amount of work that has gone into the NTLite program, while indirectly supporting the volunteers, since the community and the tool grow in relation to each other.

 Even if you want OneDrive, it is better for users to directly access the OneDrive cloud via their web browser, than to use the app, because the app adds unnecessary resource usage to the background of Windows, eats up internet bandwidth, and you will inevitably experience syncing issues and/or file corruption.
 It makes more sense to adjust how you use OneDrive, than it does to try and optimize this unnecessary app.